rgwch/Lucinda/lucinda-server/readme.md

 ## Configuration

 On program launch, the program first looks for "default.cfg" in the class path and loads all values from that file.
-Then, ot looks for "user.cfg" and again loads all values.
+Then, it looks for "user.cfg" and again loads all values.
 Thus, if a value with the same name exists in both, default.cfg and in user.cfg, the latter will win.

 The following configuration items are supported (values here are the default values)